Usage examples

 await commit_db_session(connection)

-# And here we closed the session = returned the connection to the pool
+# We closed the session, which returned the connection to the pool automatically.

 await close_db_session(connection)